wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-connectivity-issues.md

 ## Connection: IP address

 You must configure the SQL Database server to accept communication from the IP address of the computer that hosts your client program.
-You do this by editing the firewall settings through the [Azure preview portal](http://manage.windowsazure.cn/).
+You do this by editing the firewall settings through the [Azure Management Portal](http://manage.windowsazure.cn/).

 If you forget to configure the IP address, your program will fail with a handy error message that states the necessary IP address.